kaylakyle/smart-contract-web-3.0/client/README.md

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](
+To add it,

 ## Expanding the ESLint configuration